cp3402-students/project-2025-tr1-jcua-team1/documentation/site.md

 If your website utilises an events calendar plugin:

 - The events will usually be managed within a dedicated **Events** post type or via a calendar interface provided by the plugin.
-- Consult the plugin’s own documentation for details on how to add, edit and delete events.
+- Consult the plugin's own documentation for details on how to add, edit and delete events.
 - Typically, events can be viewed and managed by going to the **Events** section in your WordPress dashboard.

 ## Footer Customisation